 Many islands are uninhabited and nature is beginning to take some of them back in dramatic fashion—visit Tomogashima Island and its abandoned and now overgrown red-brick military buildings.

 Every season in Japan has its charms, brought by the seasonal changes in temperature and weather.
 Read below to learn what distinguishes each season from the rest in Japan.

 Summer throughout Japan is stiflingly hot and intensely humid—make sure to keep hydrated.
 The beaches are packed, firework displays explode above the nation's rivers, and street festivals are held around every corner.
 The mountains offer some respite from the major city cauldrons.
-Be aware that September brings typhoons that can thwart you travel plans.
+Be aware that August and September may bring typhoons that can thwart your travel plans.

 As the weather cools, the autumn colors light-up the countryside.
 Starting in the northern island of Hokkaido and traveling south, the dazzling autumn leaves blanket the country between late September and early December.
 Similar to spring, the fall season is perfect for outdoor exploration and a great time to taste what's in Japan's larder.

-The ski season begins and the northern areas are with covered with Japan's peerless powder snow.
-Crisp and cool, the weather remains clear throughout January on the mainland—becoming a little gray and uninspiring in February.
+The ski season begins and the northern areas are covered with Japan's peerless powder snow.
+The weather varies from region to region, but winter brings many sunny days and beautiful blue skies.
 Warm up with some hot sake and a bowl of bubbling hot-pot.

 Located on the Pacific Ring of Fire, Japan has over 100 active volcanos.
 Most of them are not a threat to human activity, but it is best to check the latest news and warnings about volcanic activity in the areas where you may be traveling.